GDSC-PLM/gdg-phsw-2025/documentation/PROJECT-STRUCTURE.md

 ---

-*This structure follows Next.js 14+ App Router conventions and is optimized for static site generation and deployment on Vercel.*
+*This structure follows Next.js 14+ App Router conventions and is optimized for static site generation.*